Distances

 - Shillingford 72.9

-There's nothing in Shillingford (the Kingfisher pub is temporarily closed).
+There's nothing in Shillingford (the Kingfisher pub is closed).
 Further downstream is Shillingford Bridge.The Shillingford Bridge Hotel overlooks the bridge and is a perfect place for afternoon tea.
 Note: the marker of 72.9 miles is to the bridge.

 - Benson 73.9